Taiwan independence movement: Tsai Ing-wen and Lai Ching-te administration (2016–present)

 The DPP, led by Tsai Ing-wen, won a landslide victory over the KMT in 2016 and was reelected in 2020.
 Her administration stated that it sought to maintain the current political status of Taiwan.
 The PRC government continued to criticize the ROC government, as the DPP administration has continued to not officially recognize the 1992 Consensus and the One China policy.

 Lai Ching-te, the DPP candidate, won the presidential election in 2024.
-During the campaign period, Lai asserted Taiwanese sovereignty, but said a formal declaration of independence would be unnecessary and favored maintaining the status quo.
+During the campaign period, Lai asserted Taiwanese sovereignty, adding that the ROC and PRC are "not subordinate to each other" but said a formal declaration of independence would be unnecessary and favored maintaining the status quo.
 He also said he would be willing to work with the Chinese government, but only if they renounce any intentions to use force against Taiwan.